Borewit/lizzy/README.md

 # Lizzy

-Lizzy is an open source Java library allowing to parse, create, edit, convert and save almost any type of [multimedia playlist](https://en.wikipedia.org/wiki/Playlist) multimedia playlist.
+Lizzy is an open source Java library allowing to parse, create, edit, convert and save almost any type of [multimedia playlist](https://en.wikipedia.org/wiki/Playlist).

-The currently supported formats are the following: M3U/M3U8/M4U/RAM, ASX/WMX/WVX/WAX, WPL, XSPF, SMIL, RMP, PLS, B4S/BPL, RSS/MediaRSS, Atom, PLIST, MPCPL, PLA and PLP (see details <a href="docs/formats.md">here</a>).

-Two versatile command-line tools are also available (see the [Getting started](#Getting started) guide).
+Two versatile command-line tools are also available at [Lizzy Transcode](https://github.com/Borewit/lizzy-transcode).

 ## Origin